dimsav/backup-engine/README.md

 ## Instructions

+1. Copy config.ini.php to config.php
-1. Edit config.php to define your projects to be backed up
+2. Edit config.php to define your projects to be backed up
-2. run cron.php using command line or web server
+3. run cron.php using the command line or a web server